rclai/meteor-document-methods/README.md

 But this brings up a discussion of:

-Shouldn't documents have a nice API to manupulate them, at least at the individual document level?
+Shouldn't documents have a nice API to manipulate them, at least at the individual document level?